canada-ca/design-system/common-design-patterns/search-box.md

     <dt>
       <time datetime="2023-MM-DD" class="link-muted">2023-MM-DD</time>
     </dt>
-    <dd>Updated the guidance to include content and design specifications, visual examples and implementation guidance</dd>
+    <dd>Updated the guidance to include advice on what to avoid, content and design specifications, visual examples, implementation guidance, support for search configuration, and policy rationale</dd>
   </dl>